"Hunger can change everything you ever thought you knew about yourself." - Suraj Sharma as Pi Patel, Life of Pi

 The easy part of sitting in the theater and making those judgement calls is that we're blessed with time - time to weigh our options, time to plan our next move, information the characters may not be aware of, and best of all, a way to see how one of those choices plays out without actually having to suffer through the consequences.
 Once you leave the theater, those luxuries disappear and you find yourself having to take action swiftly, without the benefit of a reset button.

-My great-grandmother was a single mother during the Great Depression.
-Her husband was one of those men who was too humiliated to admit he couldn't support his own family.
-He decided it was - somehow - less shameful to simply abandon them.
+My great-grandmother, Pearl, was a single mother during the Great Depression.
+Her husband was one of those men who was too busy drinking and carousing with other women to bother supporting his own family.
 My great-grandma Pearl used to tell us stories about the friendly man with the vegetable cart whose pity for her plight moved him to hand over, free of charge, any fruit or vegetables too soft to sell the next day.
 That was their dinner.
 On the days there was no produce close to rotting, she would give her kids a cup of hot water to drink, to fill them enough to sleep, and she would tell them the next day would be better.

 Sometimes it was a lie.